neharishi/tables/README.md

 # tables
-This program creates a table and methods to insert or delets values from the table with a key.
+This program creates a table and methods to insert or delete values from the table with a key.